MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1024.md

 (E) The type of personal protective clothing and equipment, including respirators, worn by monitored employees at the time of monitoring; and

-(F) The name, social security number, and job classification of each employee represented by the monitoring, indicating which employees were actually monitored.
+(F) The name and job classification of each employee represented by the monitoring, indicating which employees were actually monitored.

 (iii) The employer must ensure that exposure records are maintained and made available in accordance with the Records Access standard (§ 1910.1020).